-Years ago, when I worked as a reporter in Chicago, I had a small office in the Chicago Mercantile Exchange.
-There were many days when I needed a diversion, so I'd head downstairs to watch the action in the trading pits.
+Years ago, we had a small office in the Chicago Mercantile Exchange.
+There were many days when we needed a diversion, so we'd head downstairs to watch the action in the trading pits.

 The trading world is considerably calmer these days.
 Although there are still trading pits, most of the investment world has moved to more sedate, computer-based trading systems.
 The larger-than-life characters who made a living screaming, shoving and trading are fading into history.
 There's a whole new world of bond traders out there.